amp-labs/docs/v1.0/overview.md

 [Ampersand](https://www.withampersand.com/) is a config-first platform for SaaS builders who are creating user-facing integrations.
 We allow you to:

 - Read data from your customer's SaaS
-- Coming soon: write data to your customer's SaaS
+- Write data to your customer's SaaS
 - Coming soon: subscribe to events (creates, deletes, and field changes) in your customer's SaaS

 Here's an overview of the Ampersand platform: